 - Hiking distance: 13 km / 8 miles

 - Meals: B, L, D

-After a delicious breakfast prepared by your trekking chef, you will start the day by visiting the impressive Inca Site of Patallaqta, most Inca Trail hikers will be back in km 82, and we will have the place for ourselves.
-Next, you will hike along the Cusichaca River until Huayllabamba Village, where we will visit Incarakay and enjoy lunch.
+After a delicious breakfast prepared by your trekking chef, you will start the day by visiting the impressive Inca Site of Patallacta, most Inca Trail hikers will be back on km 82, and we will have the place for ourselves.
+Next, you will hike along the Cusichaca River until Wayllabamba Village, where we will visit Patawasi and enjoy lunch.
 The second part gets more challenging as we climb to our second campsite in Llulluchapampa.
 During the last part, you can enjoy various ecosystems, including the thick cloud forest with numerous flowers and birds.

 - Hiking distance: 12 km / 7.4 miles

 - Meals: B,L,D

 The day starts with an early climb to Warmiwañusa (Dead Woman's Pass), the Inca Trails' highest point at 4215 m (13829 ft).
 Here you will take some time to enjoy the amazing views before going for 2 hours to Pacaymayo Alto for a well-deserved lunch.